UrMango/zlib-comp-decomp/README.md

 **ZLIB Binary Compressor & Decompressor written in C-Sharp (C#)**

-The best easy to use compressor & decompressor for zlib built in c-sharp is ready for you to use for you projects free and open source!
+The best easy to use compressor & decompressor for zlib is ready for you to use for you projects free and open source!

 Options the library has to offer:

  - Compress file content, string, and buffers (Byte array).
  - Decompress any compressed file

+## Setup

+Open a Visual Studio C# project, Then follow the steps below.

+### Install zlib.net via the NuGet Package Manager
+1. Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution
+2. Now the NuGet Package Manager will be opened.
+Click on Browse
+3. Search for the keyword "zlib.net" and install it

+### Use DLL package file

+1. Project -> Add Project Reference
+2. Then click on Browse and choose the DLL file
+3. Click OK

-Example for using the library:
+## Example for using the library

     using System;
 	using System.Text;